 Perfect for the on-the-go business owner, mobile payment technology can be a game-changer for your business.
 Some businesses can get by with just a mobile solution, but a large majority use their mobile card swipers and apps for trade shows and field reps to be able to take payments on the spot.

 Online Shopping Cart

 Online shopping carts are powered by payment gateways and are essential for any eCommerce business.
-Even if you operate a mainly brick-and-mortar location, having an online store is a great way to reach more people and get your product out there!
+Even if you mainly operate a brick-and-mortar location, having an online store is a great way to increase your product’s visibility.
 Processing payments through an online shopping cart couldn’t be easier, and typically involves a quick phone call with your provider to activate the payment gateway.

 Point-of-Sale solutions are huge for restaurant and retail locations.
 These are large, integrated machines with a computer monitor, cash register, and an online credit card processing solution.
 POS’s come in a wide variety of shapes and sizes, so make sure you do your research and choose one with all of the right features for your unique business.

 If you’re needing a very specific payment solution for your website or app, a payment processing API is probably the way to go.
 Some merchant services providers offer their API technology to developers to integrate into their proprietary applications, making it the perfect online credit card processing solution for companies needing something more customizable.

 Accepting credit cards means you’re responsible for the proper handling of your customer’s sensitive information.
 There are two major ways companies can make sure they stay secure and compliant with industry standards – PCI and EMV compliance.
 Read on to learn what each of these means and how your business can stay compliant.